 People favor texting, especially Millennials, with 53% saying they prefer text messaging over picking up the phone.
 Some reasons why: It’s more convenient and accommodates the texter’s schedule; it’s less disruptive; and let’s face it, checking voicemails is time-consuming and annoying.

 Conclusion: Let your customers talk to you how they want to, through business texting.
 Thryv users can enable your business to send and receive text messages from your landline number.

 No need for your clients to figure out which number is for calling and which is for texting.
 The best part: All messages can be monitored from the Thryv dashboard.

 When it comes to your company, business texting is faster, more convenient and more likely to be opened by your patrons.
 Text messages have a 98% open rate.
 That’s just a tad better than the 6-20% open rate you can expect from emails.

-Plus, since your customers need to opt-in to receive text messages from your business, your texts are automatically going to a more engaged audience.
+Plus, since your customers need to opt-in to receive your business’s text messages, you know your texts are automatically going to a more engaged audience.